Boys and girls ages 9 and up are encouraged to

 During these past several years of economic uncertainty, the need for

 help has never been greater.
-Within the last 12 months, the requests for
+The requests for assistance has risen each

 national unemployment figures, are the vast number of individuals that